INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/01 - Introduction/01 - Introduction.md

 	The protection of a system—and it's data—should focus on the **CIA Triad** (**C**onfidentiality, **I**ntegrity, **A**vailability).

 Since a system can never be **truly secure** (fulfils the CIA triad), it is important to monitor any activity on the system via a logwatch (or similar procedure) as it offers **non-repudiation**.
-> [!Info] User can not deny his actions if they are logged by the system.
+	*User can not deny his actions if they are logged by the system.